allisonznl/allisonznl.github.io/_posts/2019-08-14-gerchberg-saxton.md

 excerpt_separator: <!--more-->
 ---

-I modified the standard Gerchberg-Saxton (GS) phase-retrieval algorithm to retrieve the phase of laser beams containing orbital angular momentum (OAM).
-My algorithm returned more information and achieve a higher resolution than traditional beam-characterization methods using the same data. <!--more-->
+I modified the standard Gerchberg-Saxton (GS) phase-retrieval algorithm to return more information than traditional beam-characterization methods given the same data.
+Other members of my lab group used the algorithm to analyze their laser beams containing orbital angular momentum (OAM), which resulted in a publication in Science Magazine.<!--more-->

 <section class="download-box inner">
 	<div class="download-box-links">